 Biologists have studiously applied themselves to continual reinforcement of a materialist attitude that aims to ignore everything living about organisms.
 And this attitude is most intense when it comes to ignoring the reality of human experience — human interiority — through which alone we can have an empirical science.
 It all makes for a science that is extraordinarily inattentive to the ground upon which it stands.

 The proper conclusion is that our senses, considered by themselves (and it takes some critical work to consider them that way) never lie to us.
 They’re not in the business of being true or false; they just are what they are.
 Truth and falsehood are features of thinking, not of the raw givenness of sense.
-They apply only to the thinking that, joined to the reports of our senses, brings the world to more or less coherent and revealing appearance.
+They apply, for example, to the thinking that, joined to the reports of our senses, brings the world to more or less coherent and revealing appearance.

 Humans belong to the world, are nurtured by the world, and are naturally given means to know the world in which we are so intimately immersed and from which our own substance and capacities are derived.

-Putting it in slightly different terms: If we really believe that we can know the world (as virtually everyone does), we must believe that, by nature, it lends itself to our understanding.
+Putting it in slightly different terms: If we believe in practice, as virtually everyone does, that we can know the world, we must believe that, by nature, it lends itself to our understanding.
 It “speaks” to us in the language of our own experience, which is to say that its native language is also our language.
 The language of the world’s expression is the language of our experience.

 1. There is also the phenomenon I have referred to as biological blindsight.
 Biologists certainly do recognize an end-directed coordination of events in organisms.
 They want to understand how cells, by means of almost unthinkably complex organizational activity, prepare for and go through cell division.
 Or how predators strategically mobilize all their physical resources in order to capture prey.
 It’s just that the explanations for such coordinated activities are, for artificial reasons, required to consist, at bottom, of causal processes that make no reference to the fact of higher-level coordination.